inventor7777/inventor7777/README.md

 💡 Fun fact: you probably this read wrong

-💡 Real fun fact: I think I could be considered a power user of almost everything I own :)
+💡 Real fun fact: I think I could be considered a power user of almost everything I own.
+Or, if it has a settings menu, I'll find every option. :)

 💡 Another fun fact: I have an old HGST drive with 2,712,593 load cycles, from an old business M72e.